-Building an award-worthy project and receiving awards that recognize your effort are two totally different things.
+Building an award-worthy project and actually earning awards for your effort are two totally different things.

+- Plan ahead.
+It’s not enough to have a great project, you need paperwork that proves it.
+Documentation of varying sorts is required for almost all award submissions; unless you know in advance what awards you are intending to pursue once a project is completed and are working just to those specs, the best way to plan ahead is to keep documents on everything.
+Everything.
 You may not know what you’ll need – even within some awards the requirements change year-on-year – so collect whatever you can early.
-Statements from project owners and stakeholders are not only easier to collect during and immediately after a project, they’re fresher too.
+Statements from project owners and stakeholders are not only easier to collect immediately after a project, they’re fresher too.
 Even if the award you’re submitting to isn’t due for another three months, assuming that everyone will be available and willing to help do award prep in three months time is risky.
 Gather everything you can, when you can.
 Think ahead.

+- Go the extra mile.
 During the project, go the extra mile.
-If it’s a partnered project, don’t just have an “informal” partnering process – formalize and document it.
+If it’s a partnered project, don’t just have an informal partnering process – document it.
 You’ll immediately qualify for more awards.
 Keep meeting notes.
 Write things down.
 Take the time to impart this philosophy to other project participants.
-It is to everyone’s advantage if a project wins an award and helping gain buy-in from subcontractors, stakeholders and project team members can make the difference between a project being overlooked or shortlisted and winning.
+It is to everyone’s advantage if a project wins an award and making this point to subcontractors, stakeholders and project team members can make the difference between a project being shortlisted and winning.

-Few award submissions require minimal preparation.
-Most require considerable lead time for team interviews, data tasks and technical narration.
+- Know the deadlines.
+Some award submissions can be thrown together in a week.
+The majority, though, require a little more lead time.
 Almost all award submissions will require you to gather together some documents or source responses from third parties, and expecting people to do this on a short timeline is unrealistic.
 Know when the submission deadlines are for the awards you’re interested in and plan appropriately.

-Not every great project wins awards, but without planning and investing some time, your project can’t win, no matter how fantastic it is.
+Not every great project wins awards, but those that do are a result of pre-planning, follow-up throughout the project, and a solid, original write that catches the attention of the selection panel.
 Do the legwork and your chances of success are much higher.
 And remember: awards and accolades don’t just make your project look good, they make you look good – and could be the edge you need on that next project procurement!

 About Mission Critical